 8. Stretch Wrap

 It’s easy to get wrapped up in the concept of moving furniture from A to B, but its condition upon arrival is what you’re left with.
-Stretch wrap shields objects prone to dirt, dust and stains, like couches, from the elements, as well as defends against material tears and chipped paint.
+Stretch wrap shields objects prone to dirt, dust, and stains.
+It also defends against material tears and chipped paint.
 When wrapped around dressers and desks, it holds drawers in place.
 Found on Amazon for less than $20 for 1,000 feet, it’s an investment you can wrap your head around.